Why Are Dogs Scared of Fireworks? How to Keep Your Dog Calm During Fireworks · Kinship

 Even after the fireworks show is over, you still need to keep your dog safe from the possibility of poisoning.
 Make sure to clean up all used fireworks and any debris in your yard, whether you shot the fireworks or not, before you let your dog outside again.

-Fireworks may be awe-inspiring and fun for you, but they can be incredibly stressful and even dangerous to your dog.
+Fireworks may be breathtaking and fun for you, but they can be incredibly stressful and even dangerous to your dog.
 Take precautions to help your pup feel safe this holiday and have a plan to ensure that your dog avoids the hazards of fireworks and remains happy and healthy.

 References: